National Geographic Tone of Voice — Exploratory & Educational

 What is National Geographic's brand message?

-National Geographic's core message is about Pushing the boundaries of understanding.
-Their concept "Exploration without limits" drives their mission: To illuminate and protect the wonder of our world.
+National Geographic's core message: Pushing the boundaries of understanding Their mission: To illuminate and protect the wonder of our world

 What makes National Geographic's brand voice unique?

 National Geographic stands out through their exploratory, educational, inspiring communication style.
-Their central brand tension — "Science vs. Story" — shapes every message they craft in the Media sector.
+Their central brand tension, "Science vs. Story", shapes how they communicate across the Media sector.

 What language style does National Geographic use?